saviogl/sails-hook-solr/README.md

-# We.js Solr plugin
+# Sails Hook Solr
-This plugin allows any Model defined in the app to easily integrate to a Solr http://lucene.apache.org/solr/ server by exposing functionalities built on top of the http://lbdremy.github.io/solr-node-client/ as Model's class methods and Model's properties.
+This hook allows any Sails.js Model defined to easily integrate to a Solr http://lucene.apache.org/solr/ server by exposing functionalities built on top of the http://lbdremy.github.io/solr-node-client/ as Model's class methods and Model's properties.

 ## Solr Configuration
 Bellow you can see the default `config.client` object which is used to create a client instance in order to connect to Solr server.